Porsche 911: Carrera 3.2 (1984–1989)

 The 930 front apron with Black rubber elastic spoiler with integrated front driving lights.

 The 930 Turbo rear wing with the black rubber elastic lip of the Porsche 930 3.3 Intercooled model.

 One could cancel the front spoiler and back spoiler - first without a change in price; however, later the package price decreased by about 2000 - DM.
 Such vehicles were documented, in addition, with the option M470.

 The complete brake assembly of the 930 Turbo 3.3, derived for the Porsche 917.

 Axle brackets and anti-sway bars of the Turbo 3.3 (first 20 mm then 22 mm rear, as well as 23 mm in front).

-FUCHS Magnesium with dimensions: Front: 7x16 and Rear 9x16 – with Tires 205 55 x 16 and 245 50 x 16 (from Model year 1986).
+Fuchs wheels with dimensions: Front: 7x16 and Rear 9x16 – with tyres 205/55R16 and 245/50R16 (from Model year 1986).

 The Turbo-Look option package did not include:

 Bilstein shocks/struts of the Turbo – Instead the Turbo-Look used the Carrera Boge units.

 The 930 tie rods of the Turbo.
 There was no independent chassis number given for the M491/M490 optioned vehicles.

 In 1985, Porsche introduced the first Carrera Club Sport prototype with the identification number WP0ZZZ91ZF100848.
 Later on in that year, a 911 Club Sport Row (Rest Of World) with the identification number WP0ZZZ91ZFS101166 was special ordered for a Porsche driver that was particularly inspired by the CS prototype on the track.
-From 1987 to September 1989, Porsche decided to produced 340 units for their customers that wanted a track inspired road car, The 911 Carrera Club Sport (CS) (option M637), is a reduced weight version of the standard Carrera purposely built for club racing, it gained engine and suspension modifications.
+From 1987 to September 1989, Porsche decided to produce 340 units for their customers that wanted a track inspired road car, The 911 Carrera Club Sport (CS) (option M637), is a reduced weight version of the standard Carrera purposely built for club racing, it gained engine and suspension modifications.
 The CS had a blueprinted engine with hollow intake valves and a higher rev limit, deletion of: all power options, sunroof (except one unit), air conditioning (except two units), radio, rear seat, undercoating, sound insulation, rear wiper, door pocket lids, fog lamps, front hood locking mechanism, engine and luggage compartment lights, lockable wheel nuts and even the rear lid "Carrera" logo, all in order to save an estimated 70 kg in weight.
-With the exception of CS cars delivered to the UK, all are identifiable by the "CS Club Sport" decal on the left front fender and came in a variety of colors, some special ordered.
+With the exception of CS cars delivered to the UK, all are identifiable by the "CS Club Sport" decal on the left front fender and came in a variety of colours, some special ordered.
 Some U.S. CS cars did not have the decal installed by the dealer; however, all have a "SP" stamp on the crankcase and cylinder head.
 The UK cars were all finished "Grand Prix White" with a red "Carrera CS" decal on each side of the car and red wheels.
 Although the CS was well received by the club racers, because it cost more than the standard 911, but had fewer comfort features.
 According to Porsche Club of America and Porsche Club Great Britain CS Registers, 21 are documented as delivered to the U.S. in 1988 with 7 in 1989, one to Canada in 1988 and 53 to the United Kingdom from 1987 to 1989.